All about emissions

 Read on to find out how a high-speed train stands up against a plane when it comes to CO2 emissions, and learn more about the sums behind our figures.

-The analysis of Eurostar versus air emissions has been based on an independent analysis by Paul Watkiss Associates Ltd.
+The analysis of Eurostar versus air emissions has been based on an independent analysis by Paul Watkiss Associates Ltd in 2017.

 The comparison between Eurostar and aviation is made based on the kg of greenhouse gas emissions [CO2(e)] per train journey per passenger for an average single trip (based on the average of the outward and return journey).
 This allows a direct, accurate and fair analysis, i.e. a like for like comparison, as it takes account of the fact that rail journeys are typically longer (in km) than equivalent air journeys (so for rail, emissions per passenger journey are higher than emissions per passenger km, when compared to air).